settings icon

 Answer

 In popular culture, we sometimes use “OCD” to describe people with an A-type personality or who may have excessive worry.
 But it is important to distinguish true Obsessive Compulsive Disorder from a heightened affinity for organization or cleanliness and from chronic worry.
-OCD is a real mental illness and is most often helped through specific forms of therapy and medication.
-That being said, it is important for those suffering from OCD to look at what the Bible says about anxiety and the trustworthiness of God.
+OCD is not sinful fear, nor is it simply persistent worry; rather, it is a real mental illness.
+Help most often comes through specific forms of therapy and medication.
+That being said, it is also important for those suffering from OCD to meditate on the truth of Scripture, especially the promises of God.

-Those suffering with OCD can be greatly helped by recalling the truth of Scripture.
-When confronted with an invasive thought, they can combat it with truth.
-A firm foundation in God’s Word will prove a reliable base from which to evaluate thoughts and compulsions.
+When confronted with an invasive thought, a person suffering from Obsessive Compulsive Disorder can help combat it with the Word of God.
+A firm foundation in biblical truth will prove a reliable base from which to evaluate all thoughts and compulsions.
 Sufferers can also be helped by therapeutic protocols designed specifically for OCD, through counseling and the use of pharmaceuticals.
 There is much hope for those suffering with OCD.
-Often, it is a combination of personal Bible study, medication, and discipling with a biblical counselor that leads to freedom.
+Often, it is a combination of medication, counseling, and personal Bible study that leads to freedom.
 Regardless of their troubling symptoms, those with OCD can rest in the love of God and rely on the power of the Holy Spirit to give them grace to walk the path before them (2 Corinthians 12:8–10).

 Return to: